backstage/backstage/plugins/cost-insights/contrib/aws-cost-explorer-api.md

 # Using the AWS Cost Explorer API with Cost Insights

-Cost Insights currently does not provide a CostInsightsApi client out of the box, this is left up to the implementer.
-We plan to provide an open-source client and backend eventually that can pull cost data from different cloud providers.
-In the meantime, we briefly explored the AWS Cost Explorer API and wanted to share our findings.
-Please contribute to this documentation if you try any experiments with AWS Cost Explorer.
+Cost Insights implementers are currently expected to write their own Cost Insights client to interact with the frontend plugin.
+We've looked into short-term solutions which we've since punted on, but wanted to share our findings from our exploration of the AWS Cost Explorer API.

 **Note:** Each request using the Cost Explorer API will incur a cost of \$0.01.
-If you anticipate high usage, adding some caching of Cost Explorer API responses could prove worthwhile over time.
+`

 ## Authentication